 In the following sections, we shall take a look at the methods that can help prevent a hard drive crash or can be used if your system is suffering from a regular hard drive crash.

 The process has to be carried out from the Administrator Command Prompt window.
-To open Command Prompt in Windows 10 for repairing hard disk, you can access it by typing CMD in the searching box beside the Start Menu, right-click over Command Prompt, and select the option of "Run as administrator".
+To open Command Prompt in Windows 10 for repairing a hard disk, you can access it by typing CMD in the searching box beside the Start Menu, right-clicking over Command Prompt, and selecting the option of "Run as administrator".

 You then have to type the command into the Command Prompt window, and press Enter.
 This would help you to run a complete system scan: sfc/scannow.

 You can then leave the command prompt window open until the command completes its execution.
 This can take a while depending on the condition of the system.
 If no error is detected by the command, you'll see a message which says, "Windows Resource Protection did not find any integrity violations".

 However, if you see an alternate message which might read, "Windows Resource Protection found corrupt files but was unable to fix some of them", you have to carry out the reboot in safe mode before doing anything else.
 For the ones who are using Windows 10, accessing the Safe Mode might be tricky as the booting takes place in a very short amount of time, but it can be done by holding the Shift key while clicking the restart option which will allow them to access the advanced boot options menu.
 For the earlier variants of Windows, one has to hold up the F8 key while the booting takes place.
 You then have to run the above command in the safe mode.